Art Tatum: 1938–1949

 In March 1938, Tatum and his wife embarked on the Queen Mary for England.
 He performed there for three months, and enjoyed the quiet listeners who, unlike some American audiences, did not talk over his playing.
 While in England, he appeared twice on the BBC Television program Starlight.
 Four of his very limited number of compositions were also published in Britain.
 He then returned to the Three Deuces.
 The overseas trip appeared to have boosted his reputation, particularly with the white public, and he was able to have club residencies of at least several weeks at a time in New York over the following few years, sometimes with stipulations that no food or drink be served while he was playing.

+In the late 1930s, Jack Robbins of the Robbins Music Corporation announced that Tatum had signed a contract to produce a series of original compositions and folios.
+Although Tatum did not transcribe or compose the music himself, his improvisational approach and harmonic re-organizations of the source material were distinct enough to be considered unique compositions.
+Robbins published the first issue of Art Tatum Improvisations in January 1939 and a second volume containing thirteen additional transcriptions in 1946.
+Both collections were transcribed by Morris Feldman.
+According to discographers Arnold Laubich and Ray Spencer, the second volume of sheet music transcriptions were taken from acetate discs that have since been lost.
+Consequently, 16 of the 27 tunes transcribed by Feldman do not survive as audio recordings today.
+Considering that Tatum recorded approximately 240 unique song titles across his lifetime—out of nearly 400 total tracks including duplications—this gap highlights both the extent of his repertoire and scope of his memory.